virox/wav-winmm/README.md

 1. Rip the audio tracks from the CD and encode them to ogg files, following naming convention:
 > **Track02.ogg, Track03.ogg, Track04.ogg, ...**

+  Note the file names can not contain any whitespace.

-  Note the numbering usually starts from 02 since the first track is a data track on mixed mode CD's.
+  Also note the numbering usually starts from 02 since on mixed mode CDs the first track is a data track.

   In rare cases the games may use a pure audio CD with no data tracks in which case you should start numbering them from "Track01.ogg".